Reference for ultralytics/models/sam/modules/encoders.py

 |

-Tuple[Tensor, Tensor] | None
+tuple[Tensor, Tensor] | None

-Point coordinates and labels to embed.
-The first tensor contains coordinates with shape (B, N, 2), and the second tensor contains labels with shape (B, N). |
+| Point coordinates and labels to embed.
+The first tensor contains coordinates of shape (B, N, 2), and the second tensor contains labels of shape (B, N). | required |

 boxes